apereo/cas/docs/cas-server-documentation/installation/OIDC-Authentication.md

 without having an impact on the attribute resolution configuration and all other CAS-enabled applications.

 If mapping is not defined, by default CAS attributes are expected to match claim names.

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#openid-connect).

 ### User-Defined Scopes